Sister Blandina

-Blandina Segale, more commonly known as Sister Blandina (23 January 1850 - 23 February 1941), was an Italian-born religious sister of the Sisters of Charity of Cincinnati.
+Blandina Segale, more commonly known as Sister Blandina (born Rosa Maria Segale; 23 January 1850 - 23 February 1941), was an Italian-born Sister of Charity of Cincinnati.
 She became widely known through her service as a missionary on the American frontier in the late 19th century.
 During her missionary work, she met, among others, Billy the Kid and the leaders of the Native American tribes of the Apache and Comanche.
 She served as an educator and social worker who worked in Ohio, Colorado and New Mexico, assisting Native Americans, Hispanic settlers and European immigrants.

-In 2014, the Archdiocese of Santa Fe opened a process to beatify Sister Blandina., thus granting her title of a Servant of God.
+In 2014, the Archdiocese of Santa Fe opened a process to beatify Segale, granting her the title Servant of God.

-Life
+Biography

 Rosa Maria Segale was born in 1850 in Cicagna, which was at that time part of the Kingdom of Sardinia.
 She emigrated at age four with her family to the United States, where they settled in Cincinnati, Ohio.
 She had felt called from an early age to join the Sisters of Charity of Cincinnati.
 She did so at the age of sixteen.
-Upon ther investiture she given the religious name Blandina, in honour of Blandina.
+Upon the investiture she given the religious name Blandina, in honour of St. Blandina.
 On December 8, 1868, she made her first vows.
 Her biological sister Maria Maddalena decided to join the Sisters of Charity, too, where she was given the religious name Justina.

 Segale was sent to teach in the schools of Steubenville and Dayton.
 In November 1872 she was being sent to serve as a missionary in Trinidad, Colorado, where the Sisters of Charity of Cincinnati had recently opened a mission.
 She was later sent to Santa Fe, where she co-founded public and Catholic schools throughout the area.
 During her time in New Mexico, she worked with the poor, the sick and immigrants.
 She also advocated on behalf of Hispanics and Native Americans who were losing their land to swindlers.